rapala61/installfest/CONTRIBUTING.md

 └── readme.md
 ```

+### Naming

+Files: Noun first, then verb.
+TODO (PJ) update this...

+Vars: local whenever possible, use long names to avoid collisions, check
+the builds with find, all caps with underscores.

+### Linting

+Run the bash linter (not available yet...)

 ### Testing and logging

 The script downloads from [https//raw.githubusercontent.com]().
 Be aware: **it caches resources for one minute**, so you may not see your changes to the script immediately.